muhammadrefa/tele4642-project/docs/TechnicalDetails.md

 ![Simulation scenario](assets/simulation-scenario.png "Simulation scenario") *Figure 2.
 Simulation scenario*

-Cloud services represented by mininet hosts. `swISP` exists in order to simulate the gateway from the ISP to the internet.
-The simulation only employs one controller, so the `swISP` also connected to the controller (which in the real world it is not; hence the dotted line between the switch and the controller).
+Cloud services are represented by mininet hosts. `swISP` exists to simulate the gateway from the ISP to the Internet.
+The simulation only employs one controller, so the `swISP` is also connected to the controller (realistically, it is not, however for the sake of this simulation and programming the gateway, it is).

-The node details are shown in tables below
+The node details are shown in tables below:

 ### Social Media dept.